awalmer/AC-SINS_Analysis/README.md

 # Introduction: AC-SINS Analysis R Shiny Application
 This is an R Shiny application that I developed at Eli Lilly &amp; Co.
 R Shiny is an R package that allows developers to build and deploy interactive web applications.
 For our team's purposes, R Shiny was an excellent resource for sharing our newly-developed analysis approach with users.

-  The code for the application is, [app.R](/app.R), with required supplmental script of functions for sourcing, [functions.R](/functions.R).
+  The R script for the application is [app.R](/app.R), and the required supplmental script of functions sourced by the application is [functions.R](/functions.R).

   The original application, intended for usage by Eli Lilly scientists, is hosted on Eli Lilly's server at this location: https://shiny.am.lilly.com/acsins_analysis/.
   For the purpose of open source access, the application can also be found here: [].
 Note: This version is hosted on [shinyapps.io](https://www.shinyapps.io/) and has a 25 Active Hour limit per month.